-Based on the results of our extensive testing and analysis, NetForecast validates the accuracy of the Comcast meter for subscribers connected to the Cisco 10000 CMTS to be accurate within plus-or-minus 0.5% over the month.
+Based on the results of our extensive testing and analysis, NetForecast validates the accuracy of the Comcast meter for subscribers connected to CMTS equipement supplied by Arris, Cisco and Motorola to be accurate within plus-or-minus 0.6% over the month.
 Furthermore, the reporting system maintains that accuracy throughout all the elements of the meter system-up to and including the final view as seen on the customer portal.
 This statement applies when comparing the meter with the actual traffic sent to and from the cable modem, which includes some protocol overhead as explained above.

-If there is a failure in the measurment, recording, processing, or storage of the traffic data, then the overwelming bias of such failure is to show less traffic than the susbcriber actaully sent.
+If there is a failure in the measurment, recording, processing, or storage of the traffic data, then the overwelming bias of such failure is to show less traffic than the subcriber actaully sent.
 The system is designed to err towards showing less traffic than showing more traffic than was sent by the subscriber.